 Prevention

 - Build VideoObject emission into a shared video-embed component so every embedded video automatically gets schema.
-Manual JSON-LD blocks per page drift.
+Hand-written per-page JSON-LD drifts.

-- Validate VideoObject required fields at build time.
-Fail the build if
+- Validate required fields at build time: fail the build if

 FAQ

 A: name, description, thumbnailUrl, uploadDate, and one of contentUrl or embedUrl.
-Providing both is recommended for maximum compatibility.
+Providing both contentUrl and embedUrl is recommended for maximum compatibility.

-Q: My YouTube video shows up in Google’s video tab from the YouTube URL but not from my page.
+Q: My YouTube video appears in Google’s video tab from the YouTube URL but not from my page.
 A: Expected.
-The YouTube watch page is its own canonical for that video.
-Your page can also rank for video, but only if the embed is set up correctly AND your page has unique surrounding content that adds value beyond the embed.
+The YouTube watch page is the canonical for that video.
+Your page can also rank, but only if the embed is set up correctly and your page adds unique value beyond the embed.

 Q: Should I use contentUrl or embedUrl?

-A: Both if possible. contentUrl (direct video file) is what Google prefers for video sitemap inclusion. embedUrl (player iframe URL) is what users actually see.
-Self-hosted videos: set both.
-YouTube embeds: only embedUrl is available; that is fine.
+A: Both if possible.
+Google prefers contentUrl (the direct file) because it can fetch the video itself; embedUrl is the player users see.
+Self-hosted: set both.
+YouTube/Vimeo embeds: only embedUrl is available, which is fine.

 Q: My video is on a paywalled article.
-Can I still get video rich results?
+Can I still get video results?

-A: Yes via the paywalled content schema (isAccessibleForFree: false).
-Google has a separate compliance program — register your site and follow the paywalled content guidelines.
+A: Yes, via paywalled content markup (isAccessibleForFree: false).
+Google has a separate compliance path — register your site and follow the guidelines.

 Related articles